ggerganov/llama.cpp/README.md

 - Runs on the CPU

 This was hacked in an evening - I have no idea if it works correctly.
+Please do not make conclusions about the models based on the results from this implementation.
+For all I know, it can be completely wrong.
+This project is for educational purposes and is not going to be maintained properly.
+New features will probably be added mostly through community contributions, if any.

+---

 Here is a typical run using LLaMA-7B: